Ocean City Police Department’s Mission Statement:

 We recognize that team work is the cornerstone upon which our success as a law enforcement organization is built.
 The foundation upon which that cornerstone is laid, is our partnership with the residents of the community we serve.

 The Police Chief is responsible for ensuring the safety and wellbeing of the residents and visitors to the City of Ocean City.
-Chief Jay Prettyman is the 12th Chief of Police to serve on Ocean City’s Police Department since its first in 1887.
-Chief Prettyman started as a part-time Seasonal Law Enforcement Officer in 1992.
-He worked two summer seasons before accepting a full-time Police Officer position with the Haddon Heights Police Department in Camden County, NJ, and then returned to the Ocean City Police Department in September of 1995 when he was hired as a full-time Police Officer.
-In Chief Prettyman’s current role, he is responsible for a full-time sworn staff of 60 officers, 14 full-time civilian staff, and approximately 15 part-time civilian staff members.
-In addition to the 74 full-time employees, Chief Prettyman employees approximately 50 additional Seasonal Law Enforcement Officers during the summer season, due to the influx in population.
+Chief William Campbell is the 13th Chief of Police to serve on Ocean City’s Police Department since its first in 1887.
+Chief Campbell started his career with the department as a Seasonal Class I Officer in the summer of 1989.
+He returned the following summer as a Class I Officer and then worked as a Seasonal Class II Officer during the summers of 1991 and 1992.
+Chief Campbell was hired as a full-time officer in August of 1994.
+He was promoted to Sergeant in March 2004, Lieutenant in May 2008, Captain in February 2018, Deputy Chief in November 2021 and Chief in November 2023.
+In Chief Campbell’s current role, he is responsible for a full-time sworn staff of 68 officers, 14 full-time civilian staff, and approximately 15 part-time civilian staff members.
+In addition to the 82 full-time employees, Chief Campbell employs approximately 60 additional Seasonal Law Enforcement Officers during the summer season, due to the influx in population.
 These officers usually worked from April to October each year.

-Chief Prettyman is active in numerous community organizations including the Ocean City Yacht Club, the Ocean City Fishing Club, VFW Post #6650, and St. Damiens Parrish.
-He is also a member of the FBI National Academy Associates where he served as President in 2017, the Cape May County Association of Chiefs of Police, the New Jersey State Association of Chiefs of Police, and the International Association of Chiefs of Police.
+Chief Campbell is a member of the Cape May County Chiefs of Police Association, New Jersey State Association of Chiefs of Police, and the International Association of Chiefs of Police.

 The Ocean City Police Department was created in 1884 when the City of Ocean City was incorporated by an Act of the State Legislature.
 The City’s first Police Chief was Samuel B. 'Cappie' Scull.